 A Child Contact Order requires the person with whom the child lives to allow contact with another person, usually the other parent.
 The court will consider whether the child should have regular contact with the other parent for them to maintain their relationship.

-An Order can be issued to allow children to see both of their parents.
+An Order can be issue to allow children to see both of their parents.
 The amount of contact and arrangements made should be based on the situation immediately preceding the Order.

-For example, if the father was previously very involved in the child’s life prior to the issuance of a Contact Order, they are more likely to have contact with the child than if they were not involved at all in their child’s upbringing.
+For example, if the father was previously very involve in the child’s life prior to the issuance of a Contact Order, they are more likely to have contact with the child than if they were not involve at all in their child’s upbringing.

 So, Contact Orders bind the primary caregiver to allow either direct (visits, overnight stays, etc.) or indirect (telephone, letters, etc.) contact with a secondary caregiver.
 The Court will decide whether to allow direct or indirect contact.